matcha-ai/matcha/docs/engine/transform/binding.md

 }
 ```

 Done.
-We can now transform functions and call them:
+We can now transform our functions and call them:

 ```cpp
 int main() {